 How to Calculate Call Abandon Rate

-Ofcom, the British regulator for the communications services, applies the following formula:
+Ofcom, the British regulator for communications services, applies the following formula:

-where R is call center abandonment rate, D is the number of calls dropped by the predictive dialer, AM is the number of calls connected to agents that were subsequently classified as answering machines, AL is the number of calls connected to agents that were classified as live, FR is the measured false positive rate for the appropriate campaign (the live calls that were mistakenly identified as ones with answer machines).
+where R is the call center abandonment rate, D is the number of calls dropped by the predictive dialer, AM is the number of calls connected to agents that were subsequently classified as answering machines, AL is the number of calls connected to agents that were classified as live, FR is the measured false positive rate for the appropriate campaign (the live calls that were mistakenly identified as ones with answer machines).

 Regulation of Outbound Calling in Different Countries

-Regulation is the main difference between acceptable abandon rate (ACR) for inbound and outbound calls.
+Regulation is the main difference between the acceptable abandon rate (ACR) for inbound and outbound calls.
 Regulation authorities don't care about inbound abandon rates in your call center because it is mainly your company's headache.
 But the situation with outbound campaigns is completely different.
 In this case, authorities do care about ACR because such calls annoy customers who are taxpayers (and voters) as well.
 There are different laws in different countries that limit the abandon call rate.
 For example, in the US, it shall be no more than 3% of calls over 30 days.
 In the UK and India, this threshold is 3% over 24 hours.
 Also, most countries require that telemarketers consult with national Do Not Call registers and have internal DNC lists for customers who asked not to contact them anymore.